amorphouc/smd-windows-fix/README.txt

 - Spotify mode is unstable (YouTube search issues)
 - Some Linux‑only features are removed

-!!!This version does not include API keys.
-Users must provide their own Genius/Spotify credentials if needed.

 ## Credits
 Original project by [artyshko](https://github.com/artyshko).
-This repository only contains Windows fixes and patches.